 They always make premium and very reliable vaporizers.
 And their customer service is top of the line:

 - Always honor the 10-year warranty.

-Although the PAX 3 hasn’t been out for even a year, I’m pretty confident that this is one of the most reliable portable vaporizers you can get.
+Although the PAX 3 hasn’t been out for 5+ years (in 2019), based on the earlier versions (the original PAX and the PAX 2), I’m pretty confident that this is one of the most reliable portable vaporizers you can get.

 The PAX and PAX 2, are extremely reliable: